-The members of the Fund's Executive Committee as at 31 December 2016 and at the date of this report are presented on page 1.
-Mr. Anton Sevryuk and Mr.Gleb Klimov were appointed on the 18th of November 2016.
+The members of the Fund's Executive Committee as at 31 December 2018 and at the date of this report are presented on page 1.
+The members remained the same throughout the year ended 31 December 2018.

-In accordance with the Fund's Articles of Association all members of the Executive Committee continue in office.
+In accordance with the Fund's Articles of Association all Directors presently members of the Board continue in office.